 With 25 years of diabetes life experience herself, Amy created a comprehensive guide to the various unique aspects of living with diabetes as a woman.
 She touches on everything from dealing with emotions at diagnosis, to eating and exercise, to dating, sex and motherhood.
 She includes personal stories from over 20 women with diabetes, including DiabetesMine editor Amy Tenderich.
 The author also includes Q&As with endocrinologists and other medical experts.

-BALANCING PREGNANCY WITH PRE-EXISTING DIABETES: HEALTHY MOM, HEALTHY BABY - LINK TO OUR BOOK REVIEW
+BALANCING PREGNANCY WITH PRE-EXISTING DIABETES: HEALTHY MOM, HEALTHY BABY -(Read our Book Review)

 By Cheryl Alkon